DSiekmeier/booktrack-cli/README.md

 ## Notes

 1. **Do not consider the `Book ID` to be immutable:** if one deletes a book entry right in the middle of the library, there will be a gap in the series of book IDs.
 In future program versions, there will be some "housekeeping" mechanism, which reassigns the book IDs.
 Invoking the `list` subcommand will never change the book ID and can therefore be used to get the valid state of the book IDs.

+2. **Filter options are exclusive:** this means, that currently one can only filter the library with the `list` subcommand by using one of the options at the same time, e.g. `--author` or `--title` but not both.
+Also note, that the filter is case insensitive but compares the whole given text.

 # Development